Solaireis/CWC-Application-Security-Project/README.md

 >
 >The web application is for students and teachers to connect together from all over the world and share their skills.
 >
->The teachers can either upload videos or host weekly Zoom sessions and sell the course to earn extra money for themselves.
+>The teachers can either upload videos and sell the courses to earn extra money for themselves.
 >
->The students can then buy the courses, using PayPal as the payment gateway, and start learning!
+>The students can then buy the courses and start learning!

 ---